-This wonderful low-fat chicken recipe has been adapted from the cookbook
+This wonderful low-fat Balsamic Chicken with Pears recipe has been adapted from the cookbook

 Photo from Chris Pearson and her blog Internet Food Association.